Momentum BIG5 Challenge 2018

 Is there a kid’s zone at the race village?

-Yes, the Momentum Children’s zone on the top field of the Pick n Pay Knysna Oyster Festival Grounds is the official kids’ zone.
+Yes, the Momentum Children’s zone on the top field of the Pick n Pay Knysna Oyster Festival Grounds is the official kids’ zone, this will be in operation on both weekends of the festival but not during the week.